A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Discussion

+In Appendix~\ref{AppSec:OverallComplexity} we determine the overall complexity of our quantum algorithm for computing persistent Betti numbers, using the costs of the building blocks introduced in the previous sections.
 Using the direct mapping, we show in Appendix~\ref{AppSubSec:OverallComplexityDirect} that the algorithm has complexity given by the expression in Table~\ref{tab:QuantumComplexities}, to estimate the persistent Betti number to additive error $\Delta$ with success probability $ \geq 1 - \eta$.
 The quantum circuit acts on $\mathcal{O}(N)$ qubits.
-Taking $|S_k^i| \sim \binom{N}{k+1}$ and hiding logarithmic factors with the big-$\tilde{\mathcal{O}}$ notation recovers Theorem~\ref{theorem:overallcomplexity}.
-We can compare this scaling to the corresponding complexity of the quantum algorithm for calculating persistent Betti numbers in Ref.~\cite{hayakawa2021quantum}, which we also show in Table~\ref{tab:QuantumComplexities}.
-That work used the QSVT to construct the persistent combinatorial Laplacian (see Appendix~\ref{AppSec:MathsBackgroundPedagogy} for details), and to project onto its kernel, which encodes the persistent Betti numbers~\cite{memoli2020persistent}.
+Taking $|S_k^i| \sim \binom{N}{k+1}$, hiding logarithmic factors with the big-$\tilde{\mathcal{O}}$ notation, and accounting for parallel implementation of gates recovers Theorem~\ref{theorem:overallcomplexity}.
+We can compare this scaling to the corresponding complexity of the quantum algorithm for computing persistent Betti numbers in Ref.~\cite{hayakawa2021quantum}, which we also show in Table~\ref{tab:QuantumComplexities}.
+That work used QSVT to construct the persistent combinatorial Laplacian (see Appendix~\ref{AppSec:MathsBackgroundPedagogy} for background), and to project onto its kernel, which encodes the persistent Betti numbers~\cite{memoli2020persistent}.
 We see that our approach provides a large polynomial improvement in $|S_k^i|, N, k$ over the prior state-of-the-art.

-The corresponding expression for the compact mapping (with a QROM-based implementation of the membership oracle) contains additional terms, as shown in Appendix~\ref{AppSubSec:OverallComplexityCompact}.
-We will simplify the expression by noting that the most interesting regime for the quantum algorithm is $|S_k^i| \sim \binom{N}{k+1}$, as this is the regime that is challenging for classical algorithms, which scale with $|S_k^i|$.
-We further assume $N \gg k, \log(x)\log(b_x), b_x$, as this is the regime where classical algorithms are typically applied.
-The resulting complexity is \begin{widetext}

-\end{widetext} where the expression for $\epsilon_m$ is specified in Appendix~\ref{AppSubSec:OverallComplexityCompact}.
-The quantum circuit acts on $\mathcal{O}\big{(} k \log(N) \big{)}$ qubits.
-Taking $k$ constant and hiding logarithmic factors with the big-$\tilde{\mathcal{O}}$ notation recovers Theorem~\ref{theorem:overallcomplexity}.
-We see that in this regime, our compact mapped approach provides an improvement of $\mathcal{O} \left( \frac{N^{6.5} \sqrt{\binom{N}{k+1}}}{\Delta} \right)$ over Ref.~\cite{hayakawa2021quantum} (assuming similar scalings for the respective gaps $\Lambda$), as well as an exponential reduction in the number of qubits required.